 If you need to test, please use the preparation materials provided on our website to review beforehand.
-Preparation is very important because your test scores will determine the number of credits it will take to complete your degree or certificate.
+Preparation is very important because your test scores will determine which courses you are eligible to register for at Bunker Hill Community College (BHCC).

-You must be accepted to the College prior to testing.
-Please bring your BHCC Student Id # with you to testing (this 7 digit number is included in your acceptance email).
+You must have a BHCC student ID number and intend to enroll in classes in order to complete testing.
+Please bring your BHCC Student ID (this 7 digit number is included in your acceptance email) with you to test.
 If you have not applied to Bunker Hill Community College or you need to check the status of your application, visit our Apply Now page.

 - University, College or School ID cards from other educational institutions